Mohsen Tanabandeh: Career

 Tanabandeh initially worked in theater before transitioning to film.
 In 2003, he debuted in cinema with a role in Tiny Snowflakes, directed by Alireza Amini.
 He gained recognition for his performance and screenplay in A Martyrdom for God (2005), winning the Fajr Film Festival’s Crystal Simorgh for Best Supporting Actor and receiving a nomination for Best Screenplay.
 He later won the Crystal Simorgh for Best Actor for his roles in Seven Minutes Until Autumn (2009) and Ferrari (2017) and earned an Honorary Diploma for Indigences (2010) at the Fajr Film Festival.

 Tanabandeh’s portrayal of Naghi Mamooli in Capital (2011–2025) became iconic, earning him widespread acclaim and three Hafez Awards for acting and screenwriting.
 He also played multiple roles with distinct makeup in the series Shahgoosh and portrayed an elderly woman in Fool.
 In Majid Majidi’s Muhammad: The Messenger of God (2015), he played Samuel, a Jewish character, delivering most of his dialogue in Hebrew.

 In 2021, Tanabandeh appeared in the critically acclaimed drama A Hero.
 The following year, he won the Best Actor award in the Horizons section of the 79th Venice International Film Festival for his performance in World War III.

 As a director, Tanabandeh debuted with the film Ginness (2015) and later directed Oath (2019).
 Beyond acting, he has worked extensively as a screenwriter and acting coach.

+Personal life

+On 30 January 2026, Tanabandeh revealed that his cousin's son, Amirhossein Mohammadzadeh, who played for a youth football team, was killed in the 2025–2026 Iranian protests.
+Tanabandeh openly criticized the government saying: "I wish you had planned for his future as much as you have laws to punish young Iranians."